jrosen48/utk-homepage/static/rosenberg-cv.knit.md

 Validating Learning Analytics with Student Voice by Aligning Traces, Text, and Interview Data about Self-Regulated STEM Learning,  Co-PI (UTK sub-contract: $798,822), *NSF EHR Core*

-Malleable Systemic Factors Relating to Inequities in Educational Outcomes: School Exclusions and Absenteeism, Co-PI (UTK sub-contract: $308,262), *Institute foe Education Sciences*
+Malleable Systemic Factors Relating to Inequities in Educational Outcomes: School Exclusions and Absenteeism, Co-PI (UTK sub-contract: $308,262), *Institute for Education Sciences*

-Quantifying the Robustness of Causal Inferences: Extensions and Applications, Institute for Education Sciences, Co-PI (UTK sub-contract: $68,960), *Institute foe Education Sciences*
+Quantifying the Robustness of Causal Inferences: Extensions and Applications, Institute for Education Sciences, Co-PI (UTK sub-contract: $68,960), *Institute for Education Sciences*

 # Fellowships and Awards